MarkAdell/personal-website/content/blog/writing-testable-code.md

 ### Why it is now easy to test

 `InvoiceService` can be tested without preparing an HTTP request or inspecting a `ResponseEntity`.
-A test can inject a fake order repository, call `calculateInvoice`, and assert the returned total directly.
+A test can inject a mock order repository, call `calculateInvoice`, and assert the returned total directly.

-Business logic stays in application code.
-Request handling and responses stay in the framework layer.

 ## 8. Business logic hidden inside a large workflow